Does Homeowners Insurance Cover Earthquakes?

 Read Your CEA Policy Carefully

-*We encourage you to read your entire CEA policy—and its policy declarations page—to understand your coverages and how they work.
+*We encourage you to read your entire CEA policy—and its policy declarations page—and talk to your agent to understand your coverages and how they work.
 Exclusions and special limits apply.
 All terms and conditions of CEA insurance coverage are found in the CEA insurance-policy form.
-Refer to a sample policy, below.
+Refer to a sample policy below.